Sakrac/x65/README.md

 In Merlin USR calls a function at a fixed address in memory, x65 safely avoids this.
 If there is a requirement for a user defined macro you've got the source code to do it in.

+**SAV**

+SAV causes Merlin to save the result it has generated so far, which is somewhat similar to the [EXPORT](#export) directive.
+If the SAV name is different than the source name the section will have a different EXPORT name appended and exported to a separate binary file.

 ## <a name="expressions">Expression syntax

 Expressions contain values, such as labels or raw numbers and operators including +, -, \*, /, & (and), | (or), ^ (eor), << (shift left), >> (shift right) similar to how expressions work in C. Parenthesis are supported for managing order of operations where C style precedence needs to be overrided.
 In addition there are some special characters supported: